Every now and then, a pharmaceutical company has to recall the medicines it has made. It’s good to know what to do if this happens.

 - take it off the market permanently

-- make a correction, such as to a faulty label.
+- make a correction, such as fix a faulty label

-You can find details of any medicines that have been recalled at the System for Australian Recall Actions database.
+You can find details of any medicines that have been recalled at the Recall actions database.

-Medicines bought over the internet aren’t regulated by the TGA.
-Overseas recalls are often made available online by international agencies.
+Medicines and medical devices bought over the internet aren’t regulated by the TGA.
+However, the TGA will often receive information about overseas recalls from international agencies.

 What to do if your medicine has been recalled